Fuchs4/sc-controller/docs/actions.md

 to range of deadzone.
 Zero on input is mapped to zero on output, so there is area over which output "jumps" when stick is tilted.

+#### <a name="curve"></a> curve(strength, action)
+Enables curve on trigger or stick.
+Strength defaults to 0 and must be between -100 and +100.

+Negative values create a flat curve, positive values create a high curve.

 #### <a name="smooth"></a> smooth([buffer=8, [multiplier=0.7, [filter=2, ]]] action)
 Enables input smoothing.
 Position is computed as weighed average of last X